Nancy-J23/batch-job-failure-prediction/README.md

 ---

-## Conclusion
+## 🚀 Conclusion
+> The model effectively predicts batch job failures with high accuracy and recall.
+> This project is inspired by real-world batch monitoring experience in enterprise systems.
-The model effectively predicts batch job failures with high accuracy and recall.
-It can be used in real-world systems to proactively identify high-risk jobs and reduce operational effort.
+> It can be used in real-world systems to proactively identify high-risk jobs and reduce operational effort.

 ---

-## Tech Stack
+## 🛠️ Tech Stack
 - Python
 - Pandas
 - NumPy